hyscale/hyscale/docs/hyscale-commands-reference.md

 #### Description

 To get the stdout logs of the deployed service , use the "get service logs" command as below.
-The command requires servicename, Kubernetes namespace and the application name as inputs.
+The command requires service name, Kubernetes namespace and the application name as inputs.
 The command can tail the logs with the specified number of lines using -t and -l options to the command.

 ## undeploy service